BFTrick/presentation-wc-denver-2015/presentation-wc-denver-2015.md

 ^ For many people this strategy is great.
 But for some they want to have a massive launch and they just want me to build the site right now.
 That's great but I don't want to be their web developer.
 I want to build long term relationships with clients and those clients are the ones that think about where they're going to get traffic.
 They're not the ones who just 'ship it' and hope for the best.

-^ Everytime I run avoid one of these people it saves me time.
+^ Every time I run avoid one of these people it saves me time.

 ^ Wouldn't it be great if there was a way you could publish articles that share your expertise with the world?